mre/endler.dev/content/2020/folklore/index.md

 _Today's meaning: A piece of code that can be applied to fix or improve a computer program._

-In the early days of computing history, if you made a programming mistake you'd have to fix a paper tape or a punched card by putting a patch on top of a hole.
+In the early days of computing history, if you made a programming mistake, you'd have to fix a paper tape or a punched card by putting a patch on top of a hole.

 {{ figure(src="./patch.jpg",caption="A program tape with physical patches used